 The International Water Institute partners with K-12 and community education staff, resource management professionals, higher education institutions and other non-profits to create opportunities for citizen engagement in surface water quality issues and to develop resources for better understanding of watershed and stream ecology in the Red River Watershed through data collection and field experiences.
 Please read our newsletters or contact one of our staff if you are interested in joining our network.

 Current and ongoing efforts include:

 River Watch A program that actively engages citizens in monitoring the health of their local watersheds in collaboration with watershed district staff, local schools, organizations and River Watch personnel.
-Annual Forum resources can be found here.
+The Red River Basin River Watch Annual Report can be found here.

 River of Dreams An opportunity for younger ages to get involved in watershed work this project has students decorate small cedar canoes and launch them in their local rivers.
 An on-line database lets them follow their canoe’s journey toward Lake Winnipeg as people downstream from them find and enter canoe locations.